 The Athlete's national flag or the Official three letter IOC abbreviation for the nation may appear on the back of the Athlete's jacket for Jumping centred between the shoulders.
 The top of the flag, or the three letter abbreviation (as applicable) must be placed 4cm below the collar.
 The flag may not be more than 25cm wide, with a height in proportion to the width; the three letter IOC abbreviation must appear in standard IOC typeface and not exceed a height of 8 cm."

-All Athletes and horses should wear a minimum of one item with national identification per Athlete and Horse e) Eighty square centimetres (80 cm2) only once lengthwise on the left leg of the riding breeches during the Jumping and Cross Country Tests of Eventing.
+All Athletes and horses should wear a minimum of one item with national identification per Athlete and Horse

 541.6 Athlete's Name